 2020 deadline: By or before October 1, 2020, 11:59 p.m.
 EST

-An eligible student who wishes to be considered for the award must submit the following materials to the Executive Director:
+An eligible student who wishes to be considered for the award must submit the following materials through the online application form:

 - Required: Abstract of the presentation, as submitted for the Annual Meeting program.